Adyen/adyen-commercetools/extension/docs/Refund.md

 #### Prerequisites

-It is required that the payment has one `Charge` transaction with state `Success`.
+It is required that the payment has a transaction of type `Authorization` and state `Success`.
-If `Charge` transaction with state `Success` is NOT present, then it is required that the payment has one `Authorized` transaction with state `Success`.
-From either `Charge` or `Authorized` transaction, the `interactionId` field is being used as `originalReference` for the Adyen refund request.
+From `Authorized` transaction, the `interactionId` field is being used as `originalReference` for the Adyen refund request.

 #### Steps